Melvin Gallant: Teaching

 In 1964, Gallant left to teach French and Acadian literature at the new Université de Moncton in New Brunswick.
 He published a textbook, L'Initiation à la dissertation, in 1966, as well as several studies and articles.
 He was a founding member of the university's professors' association in 1964, and its secretary until 1969.
 He also headed the French Studies Department from 1969 to 1973 and chaired the Comité d'équivalence entre les universités francophones from 1971 to 1975.

 Following a poetry contest launched in 1971 by master's students at the Université de Moncton, Gallant brought together a number of authors to found Éditions d'Acadie the following year.
 He was president until 1975, then chairman of the board and president of the executive committee from 1977 to 1984.
 Under his leadership, Éditions d'Acadie became the largest French-language publishing house on the American continent outside Quebec until its closure in 2000.
 In 1978, he also founded the Association des écrivains acadiens, which gave birth to Éditions Perce-Neige in 1980.
 He founded the political analysis magazine Égalité the same year.

-He chairs presentations and sessions on French and Acadian literature at various symposia held in Belgium, Canada and France.
+He chaired presentations and sessions on French and Acadian literature at various symposia held in Belgium, Canada and France.
 In 1988, he co-chaired a citizens' committee calling for the survival of the daily newspaper Le Matin.
 He was also chairman of the organizing committee for the Colloque international sur le thème de la mer in 1991.

 Retirement

 Gallant retired from the Université de Moncton in 1993.
 He was named professor emeritus of literature shortly thereafter.
-Since then, he has lived six months a year in Grand-Barachois, Beaubassin-Est, New Brunswick, and six months in the Dominican Republic.
-He has also lived in Martinique.
+After retirement, he lived six months a year in Grand-Barachois, Beaubassin-Est, New Brunswick, and six months in the Dominican Republic.
+He also lived in Martinique.

-He continues to write, however, and is also a cultural animator.
+He continued to write, however, and was also a cultural animator.
 He was honorary president of the Salon du livre de Dieppe in 2001 and a member of the Board of Directors until 2005.